dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

 must reserve I/O ports for itself.
 PCI does not support dynamic port allocation, so every bridge must reserve I/O ports upon powering on.

-Moreover, PCI bridge specification states that the reservation granularity of I/O ports is 4K, so every bridge must allocate a minimum of 4K of I/O ports to handle a PCI card that requests as few as one port.
+Moreover, PCI bridge specification states that the reservation granularity and alignment of I/O ports is 4K, so every bridge must allocate a minimum of 4K of I/O ports to handle a PCI card that requests as few as one port.

 PCI bridges were quite static hardware, so this was not a major consideration when the bridges were introduced.
 Several 4096 I/O port blocks were allocated